 Additionally:

-• Memorize passwords; if a password is written down it must be securely stored
+- If a password is written down or saved it must be securely stored

 While it is acceptable to use the same strong password for both your SSCC account and UW NetID, do not use this same password to gain access to any other personal email programs or web sites.
 Similarly, for your SSCC password, avoid using “remember password” or “save password” features in web browser applications, especially on laptop computers.